mvarrone/printer-monitoring/README.md

     Help:

         1. You can use the "Inspect" option when right-clicking on the button available in the web browser printer GUI when trying to download a CSV file (More useful and quick tip)
+        a.
+Go to the Network tab and now left-click the button.
+        b.
+Close the window that just opened
+        c.
+Under the Name column, click in the csv file and go to the Headers tab
+        d.
+You will find the full URI in the Request URL field or

         2. You can use a sniffer tool like Wireshark to inspect packets and find the full URI (Traffic could be encrypted in this case)

 ## Starting